freizl/haskell-okta/README.md

 # TODO

+- [ ] make more UI interactive
+  - allow input AS ID
+  - table to show up how AT and IT has been verified and its result.
 - [X] unit test is broken
 - [X] use `.well-known` endpoint to fetch authenticate url and issuer.
 - [x] merge `custom-login` and `okta-hosted-login`